Edgar Schein: Organisational Culture Model

 Edgar Schein is a renowned professor at the MIT School of Management who has studied extensively in the field of organisation management.

 Schein believed that there are three levels in an organisation's culture which will be outlined below.

-- No one in organization A is allowed to dress up casually.
+- No one in organisation A is allowed to dress up casually.